CaseyScott/Gaming-hardware-Django-milestone/README.md

 ## Existing Features
 ### Create account and log in
-- Users can regisiter their details and sign in given them the ability to make purchases.
+- Users can regisiter their details and sign in giving them the ability to make purchases.
+### UserProfile
+- User is able to change there password from there profile page.
+- User can sign in and out
+- A user that is logged in has access to the user drop down in the nav bar that only shows to a signed in user.
 ### Home page
-- Home page shows categories avaliable in a drop down from the navbar or with carousel images that link to take category.
+- Home page shows categories avaliable in a drop down from the navbar or with carousel images that link to that category.
 - Pre-built machines for those that just want to pay and play.
 ### Departments
 - All avaliable components are in departments in their own categories.
 ### Navigation bar and footer
 - Navbar is on every page making it easy for the user to move around the site from category to category, use the search bar or return home at any time.
+### Cart
+- Cart displays all products in the users cart
+- Total price and allows the user to edit or remove items
+### Checkout
+- Users must log in to access the checkout page
+- Total price and order forms displayed before confirmation of payment
+- Stripe 4242 4242 4242 4242 credit card number for testing

 ## Features left to implement
 - Categories are hard coded at this stage.
 This list in real world situation would be a dynamic list so the administrator could change the list and add more categories as the company expands.
 - home page to have more information on products instore